-The member rights and responsibilities are available at CHWP Webist under Member Resources > Member Rights and Responsibilities.
+Member rights and responsibilities are available at CHWP webiste under Member Resources > Member Rights and Responsibilities.
 Providers can request copies by contacting CHWP Provider Services at 877-658-0305.

 A member or member representative who believes that a determination or application of coverage is incorrect has the right to file an appeal.
 CHWP responds to standard appeals within 30 calendar days.
 A 72-hour appeal resolution is available if waiting could seriously harm the member’s health.

 Additionally, a Medi-Cal member must go through the plan’s internal appeals process before requesting an external state fair hearing and an independent medical review (IMR).
 Once the internal appeals process has been exhausted, the member may request a fair hearing from the California Department of Social Services (DSS) by calling the Public Inquiry and Response Unit at 800-743-8525 (TDD: 800-952-8349), online. or in writing via mail or secure fax to: